Damian Collins, PhD

 About

-My work as a human geographer explores the public aspects of contemporary social life - specifically public policies, public services and public spaces.
-I seek to understand why these "public things" are important, and why we collectively devote so much effort to debating them.
-These debates occur at all scales, from informal conversations through to major constitutional challenges.
+More broadly, I am interested in the public aspects of contemporary social life - including public policies, public services and public spaces.
+I seek to understand why these "public things" are important, in discourse and in practice.

 Rights claims often play a critical role in shaping public policies, public services and public spaces.
 I explore the way in which rights are influential in shaping "who gets what where, and how" (Smith D.M., 1974).
-The right to housing is of central importance in my current SSHRC-funded research.
+The human right to adequate housing is of central importance in my research, and I evaluate housing initiatives in terms of their ability to respect, protect and fulfil this fundamental right.

 Degrees